Ninety-Three Years of Dedication to Duty–Bidding a Sad Farewell to the Presidio Fire Department

-As with most Army posts of the time, fire protection consisted of hose carts, ladder wagons and an occasional steam fire engine, coupled with the brute strength of hardened soldiers who did their best to save lives and property when the alarm of fire was sounded.
+As with most Army posts of the time, fire protection consisted of hose carts, ladder wagons, and an occasional steam fire engine, coupled with the brute strength of hardened soldiers who did their best to save lives and property when the fire alarm was sounded.

 By 1915, several people had perished in fires at the Presidio, but little had been done to improve fire protection.
 However, that was about to change.
-On the morning of August 27, 1915, a fire started by hot coals, quickly spread through the double officer's quarters occupied by the family of General John “Blackjack” Pershing, one of the most notable officers in the history of the United States Army.
-Although valiant attempts were made to save the General's family, his wife, Frances, and his children, Helen, Mary and Ann all were killed in the blaze.
-Only his five year old son, Warren survived, pulled out by the family’s elderly servant, Johnson.
+On the morning of August 27, 1915, a fire started by hot coals quickly spread through the double officer's quarters occupied by the family of General John “Blackjack” Pershing, one of the most notable officers in the history of the U.S. Army.
+Although valiant attempts were made to save the general's family, his wife, Frances, and his children, Helen, Mary, and Ann, all were killed in the blaze.
+Only his five-year-old son, Warren, survived, pulled out by the family’s elderly servant, Johnson.
 Change came quickly, as the tragic fire was immediately investigated by U.S. Senator Francis Warren, who was the father of the late Mrs. Pershing.

-In just twenty four months, a full–time fire department was created and opened for service in 1917.
+In just 24 months, a full–time fire department was created and opened for service in 1917.
 A fine station was constructed at 63 Keyes Avenue.
 In no time at all the Presidio Fire Department (PFD) distinguished itself as one of the best fire departments in the U.S. Army.
-Over the years, the PFD has become a first responder for incidents on the Golden Gate Bridge, ranging from accidents to high angle rope rescues.
-At 5:04 PM on October 17, 1989, the Loma Prieta earthquake hit the San Francisco Bay area and the PFD responded first due to finding several blocks of wooden buildings on fire just outside the confines of the Presidio.
-The PFD was on scene alone for quite some time, while the crew not only attempted to fight the fire, but perform hasty searches of the collapsed buildings in the vicinity.
+Over the years, the PFD has become a first responder for incidents on the Golden Gate Bridge, ranging from accidents to high-angle rope rescues.
+At 5:04 PM on October 17, 1989, the Loma Prieta earthquake hit the San Francisco Bay area and the PFD responded first.
+They found several blocks of wooden buildings on fire just outside the confines of the Presidio.
+The PFD was on scene alone for quite some time while the crew not only attempted to fight the fire, but perform hasty searches of the collapsed buildings in the vicinity.

 In 1994, the base was closed through the Base Realignment and Closure (BRAC) procedure, and operation of the department fell to the National Park Service.
 This marked the first and only full–time fire department in the U.S. National Park Service.

 The PFD has responded from two stations, one in the Presidio proper and the second across the Golden Gate Bridge, in the Marin Headlands.
-This department has prided itself on rapid response to not just structural fires, but motor vehicle accidents, cliff rescues, bridge emergencies, medical emergencies and a myriad of other challenging operations.
+This department has prided itself on rapid response to not just structural fires, but motor vehicle accidents, cliff rescues, bridge emergencies, medical emergencies, and myriad other challenging operations.

-Today’s National Park Service fire department is made up of 49 fire stations at 22 national park sites that have fire suppression and all–hazard response capability.
+Today’s National Park Service fire service is made up of 49 fire stations at 22 national park sites that have fire suppression and all–hazard response capability.
 The NPS supports 67 structure fire engines.
-All other NPS units rely solely on aid agreements to meet these emergency response needs.
-All of the approximate 220 employees are certified by NPS standards to safely mitigate many types of emergency situations and in almost every location provide this same service to communities outside the park boundaries also through aid agreements.
+All other NPS units rely solely on aid agreements to meet the emergency response needs.
+All of the approximately 220 employees in the NPS fire service are certified by NPS standards to safely mitigate many types of emergency situations.
+In almost every location they provide this same service to communities outside the park boundaries, also through aid agreements.